RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers

-Two further observations arise from our hardware tests.
-First, on low-density RFIM graphs, conventional non-stoquastic drivers (XX and X+sXX) perform better than they do on the denser graphs studied in simulations.
-Second, current NISQ devices (e.g., IBM Eagle r3 and Heron r1) accumulate significant errors that severely limit feasible circuit depth.
-Nonetheless, RFOX’s consistent performance advantage highlights its potential as a scalable, noise-resilient quantum optimizer.
+Two further insights emerge from our hardware deployments.
+First, on low-density RFIM graphs, conventional non-stoquastic drivers ($XX$ and $X+sXX$) perform markedly better than they do on the highly dense graph topologies evaluated in simulations, yet they still fall short of RFOX’s global consistency.
+Second, while legacy NISQ architectures accumulate substantial cumulative errors that restrict viable circuit depths, experiments on recent Heron-class processors deliver substantial enhancements in solution quality, with RFOX extracting the highest relative utility from the improved hardware coherence.

-Overall, our findings indicate that a near constant-gap, non-stoquastic driver enhanced by a perturbative counter-diabatic term offers an effective and hardware-friendly strategy for quantum optimization.
-Future research should explore adaptive schemes for the kick amplitude, extend RFOX to a broader class of combinatorial problems, and integrate it with advanced error-mitigation techniques to push beyond the current $\sim$20-qubit scale.
+In summary, our findings indicate that deploying a near-constant-gap, non-stoquastic driver enhanced by analytically synthesized counter-diabatic terms offers a highly effective, hardware-friendly strategy for quantum optimization.
+Future research directions will explore adaptive schedules for the counter-diabatic amplitude, extend the RFOX framework to a broader class of constrained combinatorial optimization problems, and integrate the protocol with advanced error-mitigation techniques to scale successfully beyond the current 20-qubit threshold.